-What are coronary artery stents
+What are coronary artery stents?

 Coronary artery stents are small mesh tubes that can help to reduce blockage of a coronary artery.
 The stent is implanted into an artery and expanded to fit the size, shape and bend of the coronary artery.
-The stent is propped open to help prevent any more blockages.
+The stent props the artery open and helps to prevent the blockage from returning.
 Once the stent is in place, the stent will remain in your artery.
 Over time, the artery wall will heal around the stent as it continues to support the artery.